nhsuk/nhsuk-frontend/packages/components/do-dont-list/README.md

 To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/164).

 ## Guidance
-Find out more about the do and don't list component and when to use it in the [NHS Digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/do-and-dont-list).
+Find out more about the do and don't list component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/do-and-dont-list).

 ## Quick start example